tpjsolomon/DataCamp_Python_projects/README.md

-# DataCamp projects
+# DataCamp Python projects
-This repository contains jupyter notebook files for projects I have completed on DataCamp.
+This repository contains Jupyter notebook files for the Python projects I have completed in DataCamp.